Volscente/cheat_sheets/shell_scripting/shell_scripting_docs.md

 ## Definition
 A *Shell Script* is just a list of commands that are executed by an interpreter, which is the Shell itself.

-The interpreter is usually set at the top of the script by:
+The interpreter is usually set at the top of the script by the so called *"Sharp Bang"* (#!) notation or *"Shebang"* (Contraction of Sharp Bang):
 ```bash
 #!/bin/bash
 ```

+The *Shebang* is used in order to pass the subsequent Shell path to the interpreter, so it knows what to use.
+So the process would actually be: `/bin/bash <script_path>.ph`.

 The example above uses the `bash` shell as interpreter, but it is also possible to use others like `zsh` or `ksh`.